-- (a) Plagiarism also involves the case of material taken from the internet without acknowledging the source or giving proper credit - cyber cheating or cyber plagiarism. - (b) Students have the responsibility to know and observe the Regulations of the Faculty and the University of the West Indies as it relates to plagiarism, falsification of information and academic dishonesty.
-This information contained in the relevant UWI Examinations Regulations for First Degrees, Associate Degrees, Undergraduate Diplomas and Certificates Including GPA and Plagiarism Regulations.
+- (a) Plagiarism also involves the case of material taken from the internet without acknowledging the source or giving proper credit cyber cheating or cyber plagiarism. - (b) Students have the responsibility to know and observe the Regulations of the Faculty and the University of the West Indies as it relates to plagiarism, falsification of information and academic dishonesty.
+This information contained in the relevant UWI Examinations Regulations for First Degrees, Associate Degrees, Undergraduate Diplomas and Certificates Including GPA and Plagiarism Regulations. - (c) It is a requirement of all students registered to do undergraduate courses in the Faculty of Social Sciences to sign and submit with their coursework a Coursework Accountability Statement.
+(Students may download a copy of the Statement from the Faculty's website).